apnadkarni/tcl-extension-template/README.md

 As a bonus, it also includes CI workflows for Github actions.
 These may be used independently as well - see below.

-The template does not include direct support for Tk extensions although of course you could modify the generated files appropriately.

 ## Creating a Tcl extension skeleton